 NOTE 7: For RLC UM, the NDI design may not that accurate since the gNB may decide to give up the TB transmission due to retransmission time limits, which means the calculation is still not accurate.
 This may need cross-layer support, e.g. mapping between TB and the PDCP PDU may be needed in order to derive the lost application layer packets.
 The probability of such events is FFS.

-NOTE 8: There is no clear relationship between the packet loss rate in Uu interface between UE and RAN (i.e. puu) and the E2E packet loss rate, but pe2e should be larger than puu.
+NOTE 8: There is no clear relationship between the packet loss rate in Uu interface between UE and RAN (i.e. puu) and the E2E packet loss rate, but pe2e is expected to be larger than puu.
 Additional details of this relationship are FFS.

 Cons: One drawback of the solution is that the underlying system may take some decisions that are detrimental to the application.
 If the RTP sender estimates the E2E loss rate wrongly, then that’s the fault of the application layer itself.
 Otherwise, if the 5G system will be responsible.
 Therefore, when implemented in 5GS the estimates need to be accurate.